RocketPuppy/Retrograde/RULES.md

 * Any spacecraft may initiate a refit maneuver.
 * If this spacecraft is in the lowest orbital around a friendly asset, no cost: swap this spacecraft with one from your hand of the same class and construction cost.
 The new spacecraft may not make any maneuvers this turn.
+* The new spacecraft may consume more population than is available.

 ## Bombardment
 * Any spacecraft may initiate a bombardment maneuver.